programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Now that we have loaded the image, we can use the p5js `image()` function to draw it to the screen.
 It takes three arguments.
 The first is the name of the variable containing the image—in this case, it is the testImage variable.
 The next two are x and y coordinates for where to place the image.
 We are going to put it in the center of our canvas.
 An easy way to do this is through the "height" and "width" variables that contain the canvas dimensions.
 P5js makes these available to us automatically, and we can divide by two to center the image

-We will make this call inside of the `draw()` function, which is called immediately after `setup()` and is where we will place the majority of our code.
+We will issue this call inside of the `draw()` function, which is called immediately after `setup()` and is where we will place the majority of our code.

 ```javascript
 function draw(){